Static Variable in Java (with Examples)

 // Create a static variable and initialize it 0.

-static int x = 0; // It will get memory only once and retain its value.
+static int x = 0; // It gets memory only once and retain its value.

 Counter()